defeo/aws/_tutorials/tutorial2.md

    Modify the click event handler so that it prints in the console the value of the `data-column` attribute.
 Test in the console.

-3. Modify the click event handelr to respond to clicks by playing a token in the corresponding column (calling `play` and `render` successively), or by not doing anything if the click happens to be outside of a cell (you can test the existence of `dataset.column`
+3. Modify the click event handler to respond to clicks by playing a token in the corresponding column (calling `play` and `render` successively), or by not doing anything if the click happens to be outside of a cell (you can test the existence of `dataset.column`